 The Jan.
 6 committee will take up criminal referrals against Donald Trump

 The House Select Jan.
-6 Committee will take up criminal referrals against former President Donald Trump on at least two charges: obstruction of an official proceeding of Congress and conspiracy to defraud the United States, according to a source familiar with the committee's discussions but not authorized to speak publicly on the plans.
+6 Committee will take up criminal referrals against former President Donald Trump on at least three charges: the crime of insurrection, obstruction of an official proceeding of Congress and conspiracy to defraud the United States, according to a source familiar with the committee's discussions but not authorized to speak publicly on the plans.

 The referrals will be voted on Monday, during what's very likely to be the last public meeting of the panel before it sunsets at the end of the month.

 The referrals will come in the form of a letter from the committee to the Justice Department making its case for prosecution.
+Insurrection is rarely prosecuted as a criminal charge and remains so even in connection with the Jan.
+6 attack on the U.S. Capitol.
 Referrals do not carry any legal weight or compel the Justice Department to act.

+NPR obtained a small portion of a draft script for the Jan.
+6 panel's Monday hearing that shows they intend to accuse lawyers John Eastman and Kenneth Chesebro of being tied to the conspiracy to overturn the 2020 presidential election.

+Committee Chairman Bennie Thompson, D-Miss., has repeatedly noted that attorneys who were tied to the plot could be referred for disciplinary action through their various bar associations to lose their licenses to practice law.
+Eastman was a Trump ally who helped lead the effort to overturn President Biden's win, while Chesebro has been considered a central figure in the scheme pushing for a slate of fake Trump electors in various states won by Biden.

 The referrals are part of a larger list of recommendations from the committee's subpanel of lawyers, led by Democratic Rep. Jamie Raskin of Maryland.
 Other members include Democratic Reps.
 Zoe Lofgren and Adam Schiff of California and Republican Rep. Liz Cheney of Wyoming.
 The subpanel was created in October to address criminal referrals and other recommendations.